phrugsa-limbunlom/SEAD-Agent/README.md

 The main orchestration service that handles:
 - **Function Calling**: Uses Mistral AI's function calling to automatically determine which tools to use
 - **Document Processing**: Handles PDF uploads and text extraction using PyMuPDF
-- **LLM Integration**: Connects with Mistral API for intelligent responses using VLM capabilities
+- **VLM Integration**: Connects with Mistral API for intelligent responses using VLM capabilities
 - **Service Coordination**: Orchestrates interactions between different services through automated function calls

 **Key Methods:**